Take the Initiative! Help build the Community

 Success stories

-- Jason is a car club enthusiast and a member of the Foundation since inception in 2005.
+• Jason is a car club enthusiast, has HSP and has been a member of the Foundation since inception in 2005.
 His car club, the Wollongong Street Machine, holds shows and events to display their much-loved, customised beauties.
 From entry fees and sausage sizzles etc., the club gives to charities, including $500 to the HSPRF.

-- Col and Judy approached their garden club.
-The club holds an Open Garden weekend and raises funds for worthy causes.
-They told the committee about the HSPRF and the club has contributed regularly since.
+• Col, who has HSP, and his wife Judy approached their garden club, of which they have been members for many years.
+The club holds an Open Garden weekend every year and raises funds for worthy causes.
+Col and Judy told the committee about the Foundation and the club has contributed annually since.

-- Narelle had a 50th birthday coming up and invited 170 special people in her life.
+• Narelle had a 50th birthday coming up and invited 170 special people in her life.
 She asked people to give to the HSPRF instead of presents.
-Narelle’s husband Ian wrote the receipts for $2,000.
+Narelle’s husband Ian, who has HSP, wrote the receipts for $2,000.
 Narelle urges everyone to do the same when a special occasion arises.
 She said “We were overwhelmed by people’s generosity and we are sure you will be too”.

 Remember that the Foundation receives no financial support at all from the government.
-Without members’ fundraising efforts there would be no Gene Testing Service, there would be no stem cell research towards a cure for HSP.
-Every cent counts in funding research for a cure.
+Without members’ fundraising efforts there would be no Gene Testing Service, there would be no stem cell research towards a cure for HSP, no promising drugs in the pipeline and no clinical trials.
+Every cent counts in funding research … An effective treatment is no longer out of reach!

 Publicity